schoeberl/chisel-book/slides/course_www.md

 The course is lectured Thursday afternoons 13:00 - 17:00.
 The course is lectured in English.

-First part is usually lectures and second part for project work.
+First part is usually lectures and second part is reserved for project work.
 Students will work in groups of two or three on small lab exercises and as a final project on a vending machine.